 Rembus

-The lean messaging middleware
+The zero-infrastructure messaging middleware

 It is a fresh approach to messaging: instead of requiring buffers or streams of bytes and loading the application with encoding/decoding tasks it accepts primitive types, dictionaries, lists and dataframes types through a thin API.